sugam11/LLMbias/README.md

 For dataset bias and Toxicity on Anthropic and REALTOXICITYPROMPTS, please refer to the README inside the bias_toxicity_analysis folder.

-For RLHF PPO model, please refer to the README in the trlx folder
+For the final RLHF PPO trained model with a reward model, please refer to the README in the trlx folder.